Trust the

 Lyophilization, vial sealing, and shipping conditions determine whether a good batch stays good.

-What a defensible certificate of analysis should include
+What a defensible certificate includes.

 Most research peptides are sold under a research-use-only designation.
 That does not make them equivalent to approved medicines.